Evidence Level

 Enkephalinase Inhibition (D-Phenylalanine)

 D-phenylalanine (the unnatural isomer) inhibits enkephalinase — the enzyme that degrades endogenous enkephalins (opioid peptides).
 Theoretical analgesic mechanism.
-L-phenylalanine does NOT have this effect.
+L-phenylalanine does not have this effect.

 4